-Sport England has collated a set of ideas and guidelines on how to stay active while you’re home.
+General guidelines: Sport England has collated a set of ideas and guidelines on how to stay active while you’re home.

 Some Good News

-Of course meditation is not going to solve Covid-19 or put food on your table, but it absolutely can get you into a better headspace to think more clearly and be more focused as well as the physiological effects of reducing stress and anxiety and better sleep.
+Of course meditation is not going to solve COVID-19 or put food on your table, but it absolutely can get you into a better headspace to think more clearly and be more focused as well as the physiological effects of reducing stress and anxiety and better sleep.

 Know a free mental well-being resource we should consider adding?